skofic/environmental-services/notes/README.md

 #### Data

 The collection currently contains over 47 million records, the size depends on the number of shapes and the date ranges.
-Each record represents the data of a shape, period (*either daily, monthly or annual*) and for a specific date:
+Each record represents the *data* of a geometry, *period* (*either daily, monthly or annual*) and for a specific *date*:

 ```json
 {